 Students compare the two frames and choose the one that works best for them.

-A note for teacher users: These lessons are posted so that you may borrow ideas from them, but our intention in providing this resource is not to give teachers a word-for-word script to follow.
+A note for teachers: These lessons are posted so that you may borrow ideas from them, but our intention in providing this resource is not to give teachers a word-for-word script to follow.
 Please, use this lesson's big ideas but adapt everything else.
-And adapt it recklessly; that's how you become an authentic writing teacher.
+And adapt it recklessly; adaptation is how one becomes a truly authentic writing teacher.

 Brainstorming Topics to Write About: